Casey Owens (basketball)

-Casey Owens is an American professional basketball coach currently working as head coach for Kazma SC in the Kuwait Federation League 1st Division.
+Casey Owens is an American professional basketball coach currently working as head coach for Golden Eagle Ylli in the Kosovo Superleague.
 He has worked in coaching, player development and scouting at the NBA, NBA D-League, Continental Basketball Association, and international levels.

 Early life and education

 Owens graduated from Las Cruces High School in Las Cruces, New Mexico.
 In 1994, he graduated from New Mexico State University with a bachelor's degree in English.
 In 1996, he earned a master of fine arts in writing & poetics from Naropa University's Jack Kerouac School in Boulder, Colorado.

 Career

 NBA and D-League

 In 2015, Owens was hired as head coach of the L.A.
 D-Fenders.

 During the 2013–2014 season, Casey Owens was the assistant coach of the L.A.
 D-Fenders.

 Casey Owens served an assistant coach for the Colorado 14ers of the NBA D-League from 2007 to 2009, and as an NBA D-League scouting consultant for the Denver Nuggets and Milwaukee Bucks.

-On August 17, 2016, the Lakers named Owens assistant coach and advanced scout.
+On August 19, 2016, the Lakers named Owens assistant coach and advanced scout.